 - Apply for the correct FOA: Certain NIH Funding Opportunity Announcements (FOAs) are applicable only to CTs or non-CTs.
 Applying for the wrong FOA may make your submission ineligible for funding.

 - Registration and reporting on Clinicaltrials.gov: Clinical trials in competing applications and contract proposals submitted on or after January 18, 2017 must register, submit updates throughout the project, and post results information on Clinicaltrials.gov.
 Compliance with this requirement is expected to require a significant dedication of time and effort throughout the study.
-IRB approval will not be granted without the NCT number indicating that the initial registration has been completed.
-The IRB is available to provide assistance if requested, but researchers are primarily responsible for complying with these obligations
+You should register your study on Clinicaltrials.gov as early as possible (e.g., concurrent with your IRB protocol submission, or right after obtaining IRB approval).
+The Cornell IRB staff are available to provide assistance if requested, but researchers are primarily responsible for complying with these obligations.

 - Training in Good Clinical Practices (GCP): Starting January 1, 2017, those involved in the design, conduct, oversight, or management of a NIH clinical trial must be trained in GCP.
 As a condition of protocol approval, the Cornell IRB will require evidence that all study personnel listed on the protocol have completed GCP training within the last 3 years.
 NIH does not specify any particular GCP course.
 Cornell researchers may complete GCP training online through the CITI Program.
 Note that this training is in addition to basic IRB training required by the IRB.